ONSdigital/dp-census-atlas/content/README.md

 ## How to use

+### Quick version (see below for more details)

+1. Download latest cantabular metadata archive from https://confluence.ons.gov.uk/pages/viewpage.action?spaceKey=ODADH&title=Upload+Metadata+Files+to+support+NOMIS%2C+Testing+etc
+2. Unzip cantabular metadata
+3. Download atlas variable group specification json: https://confluence.ons.gov.uk/download/attachments/107087117/Atlas_Variable_Groups.json?api=v2
+4. Download latest rich content product specification sheet as csv (export this table as csv: https://confluence.ons.gov.uk/display/ODADH/Rich+content+product+specifications)
+5. create initial (all variables) content.json with `./cantabular_metadata_to_atlas_content.py <path to unzipped cantabular metadata> <path to variable group specification json> <path to rich content product specification csv>`.
+This will create a new content.json file in `content/content_jsons`, called `all-atlas-content-<date and time of creation>.json`
+6. Download legend strings csv: https://confluence.ons.gov.uk/download/attachments/107087117/atlas-legend-strs-2022-09-14.csv?api=v2
+7. Append legend strings to the new content.json with `./update_legend_strs_from_csv.py <path to content json> <path to legend strings csv>`.
+This will create a new content.json file in `content/content_jsons`, called `all-atlas-content-<date and time of creation>.json`.
+The `meta` section of the new content json will have details on when and with what file the legend strings were updated.
+8. Download short variable descriptions csv: https://confluence.ons.gov.uk/download/attachments/107087117/atlas_variables_short_descriptions.csv?api=v2
+9. Update the variable descriptions in the content json with shorter versions using `./update_variable_desc_from_csv.py <path to content json> <path to short variable descriptions csv>`.
+This will create a new content.json file in `content/content_jsons`, called `all-atlas-content-<date and time of creation>.json`.
+The `meta` section of the new content json will have details on when and with what file the variable descriptions were updated.
+10. Split the content.json file into seperate ones for each ONS topic (NB these are the 'offical' topics, rather than the variable groups we defined for the atlas), using `./split_content_by_topic.py <paht to content json>`.
+This will create a seperate content json in `content/content_jsons` for each topic.
+This step is needed as data is released per-topic by the ONS.

 ### creating content.json files

 - Ensure code dependencies are installed, an archive of cantabular metadata has been extracted in the `metadata_files` directory, and other required files are available locally.